-The ID fellowship program is set in the context of a large 544 bed community based academically oriented hospital with a wide variety of clinical cases including infections in neutropenic patients, HIV positive patients and patients with infections involving the GI, GU, CVS, CNS, pleuro- pulmonary, skin and soft tissue, bone etc. Fellows also receive training in other specialty areas such as infections in bone marrow and solid organ transplant hosts, infections in cancer patients, TB, sexually transmitted diseases and pediatric infectious diseases.
+The ID fellowship program is set in the context of a large 537 bed community based academically oriented hospital with a wide variety of clinical cases including infections in neutropenic patients, HIV positive patients and patients with infections involving the GI, GU, CVS, CNS, pleuro- pulmonary, skin and soft tissue, bone etc. Fellows also receive training in other specialty areas such as infections in bone marrow and solid organ transplant hosts, infections in cancer patients, TB, sexually transmitted diseases, infectious diseases in pregnant women and in the peripartum period, and pediatric infectious diseases.
 All ID fellows spend 2-4 weeks in the clinical microbiology laboratory rotation at St. Joseph Mercy Hospital and will gain hands-on experience at the bench and attend didactic lectures.
 A comprehensive series of weekly didactic lectures serves to enhance fellow education.

+At SJMH we provide care for over 300 HIV patients.
 SJMH is closely affiliated with the regional AIDS service organization, the HIV/AIDS resource Center (HARC) of region 2 (Michigan).
 Our fellows establish a cadre of patients with HIV and follow them longitudinally through the two years of fellowship training.
+HARC Social Workers are on site during fellow clinics to assist with care of HIV positive patients.
 Fellows interact with HARC in education programs, prevention and outreach activities, and participate in testing and counseling of newly diagnosed patients and learn the skills of 'case management in HIV patients and employ those skills.

-Dr Moudgal serves as the Program Director for the Infectious Diseases Fellowship Program.
+Dr. Moudgal serves as the Program Director for the Infectious Diseases Fellowship Program.
 She completed her training in Internal Medicine at Henry Ford Hospital, Michigan and went on to complete her Infectious Diseases Fellowship training at Wayne State University, Michigan.
-Following completion of her training, Dr Moudgal joined the teaching faculty at the Medical College of Ohio as an Assistant Professor of Medicine and then subsequently was on the full time faculty at Wayne State University and remains an Assistant Professor of Medicine at Wayne State University.
-Dr Moudgal has a strong interest in Medical Student, Resident and Fellow training.
-Dr Moudgal is a dedicated clinician and is actively involved in clinical and translational sciences studies.
-Her research interests include HIV and Hepatitis C.
+Following completion of her training, Dr. Moudgal joined the teaching faculty at the Medical College of Ohio as an Assistant Professor of Medicine and then subsequently was on the full time faculty at Wayne State University and remains an Assistant Professor of Medicine at Wayne State University.
+Dr. Moudgal has a strong interest in Medical Student, Resident and Fellow training.
+Dr. Moudgal is a dedicated clinician and is actively involved in clinical and translational sciences studies.
+Her research interests include HIV, Hepatitis C, and C. Difficile Colitis.